 The remarkable success of the XJ6, deliveries are still lagging up to 18 months behind orders, has confounded the critics.
-It is this continuing high level of demand which has clearly led to the decision to use the V 12 as an alternative power unit in the E type only, at least at this time.
+It is this continuing high level of demand which has clearly led to the decision to use the V12 as an alternative power unit in the E type only, at least at this time.

-This year it plans to build 4,500 of the new V12Es backed by an as yet unknown quantity of six cylinder Es, unknown that is because until it has tested market reaction to a V12 costing only £250 more than the smaller engine model it does not know if there will be any continuing demand for the older unit.
+This year it plans to build 4500 of the new V12 E-types backed by an as-yet unknown quantity of six cylinder E-types, unknown that is because until it has tested market reaction to a V12 costing only £250 more than the smaller engine model it does not know if there will be any continuing demand for the older unit.